dseeni/TechArtDemos/README.md

 #### Solvers are triggered on a per edge basis
 - Leveraging Maya API 2.0 Mesh Function Sets, topological sorting per edge solver is determined by the each edge's edge-vertex valence pair.
-- *Valence refers to the number of connected edges per vertex, given two vertices per selected edge*
+- *Valence refers to the number of connected edges per vertex, with two vertices per selected edge*

 #### Topological Sorting Example: